Board of Directors

 President

 Steve graduated from UC Riverside and McGeorge School of Law and worked as Counsel for a local firm before starting his own practice.
-IN addition to the Museum’s board, Steve is also a board member for Capital Stage in Sacramento and is a member of the Kiwanis Club of Carmichael.
+In addition to the Museum’s board, Steve is also a board member for Capital Stage in Sacramento and is a member of the Kiwanis Club of Carmichael.

 Besides buying and selling cars, Steve’s main interests are local philanthropy, music (he play electric bass guitar), and traveling with his dogs.
 Steve has been a docent at the Museum since 2014.